Ben Starav

 Ben Starav (Beinn Starabh) is a mountain in the Lorn region of Argyll, in the Scottish Highlands.
 It is a Munro that rises 1078 m above Loch Etive (a sea loch) at its western foot.
 Its peak is surrounded by several ridges, steep corries and waterfalls.
-It is the highest in a group of mountains that include Glas Bheinn Mhòr, Beinn nan Aighenan and Stob Coir' an Albannaich.
+It is the highest in a group of mountains that includes Glas Bheinn Mhòr, Beinn nan Aighenan and Stob Coir' an Albannaich.